Djokovic medical exemption sparks Australian Open debate - WHIZ News

 But, he suggested, it would be “helpful” if Djokovic chose to explain it to a Melbourne public still getting over months of lockdowns and severe travel restrictions imposed at the height of the pandemic.

-“I would encourage him to talk to the community about it,” Tiley said in a news conference while Djokovic was in transit.
+“I would encourage him to talk to the community about it,” Tiley said.
 “We have been through a very tough period over the last two years.”

-Australia only started to reopen its borders late last year when more than 80% of adults nationally had received two doses of an approved coronavirus vaccine.
-Restrictions were further eased when that number topped 90%.

 Jaala Pulford, Victoria state’s acting minister for sports, said “no one is or will be receiving special treatment because of who they are or what they have achieved professionally.”